It’s never been more exciting to be part of the solution and create real social impact.

 Restoring dignity, giving hope

-We use trauma-informed design to create spaces that nurture and uplift women and children who have experienced domestic abuse or are living with the impact of poverty.
+We use trauma-informed design to create spaces that nurture and uplift women and children who have experienced domestic abuse.
 We work with them to decide how their homes are decorated – something that’s incredibly important when your choices have been taken away from you in so many ways.
 From sofas to saucers, pictures to pans, we furnish homes with everything a family needs to be safe and comfortable – all at no cost to the people we support.
 We’re driven by our values to respect, empower and support families through the power of good design.

 More love, less landfill